My daughter said all the teachers are amazing, super supportive of students learning jazz for the first time.

 Directed by some of the top middle school jazz educators in the Bay Area, the Giant Steps Big Bands offer an exciting way for young musicians to improve their jazz skills faster than they ever thought could be possible!

 Each band meets weekly to work on fun jazz music, to learn to perform jazz styles, to improve their instrumental skills, and to learn how to improvise.
 During each rehearsal, each students gets a master class on their instrument from an SJW faculty member who is a jazz expert on that instrument.
-Between rehearsals, the faculty work with students using SmartMusic, and online practice and learning system, in order to reinforce skill development and to add to the fun.

 The Giant Steps Big Band program continues in the Spring semester.
 Usually, Giant Steps Big Band participants commit to the band for the entire school year.
 There is an additional registration process for the Spring, but participants do not have to re-audition for the Spring.